The Vermont Residential Building Energy Standard (RBES) - 30 V.S.A. § 51 affects all new homes built after July 1, 1998.

 - OIKOS Green Building Resource.
 Information on green building products and materials along with techniques for sustainable design and construction.

-For more information please contact Kelly Launder by email, or (802) 828-4039, at the Public Service Department.
+For more information please contact Kelly Launder by email, or (802) 828-4039, at the Department of Public Service.